 Shows were usually double-features, with the B half being a low-budget English programmer.
 I can’t recall any specific movies, but have distinct memories of English streets and small cars in black-and-white, and stories which usually involved some kind of crime.
 These stood in sharp contrast to big-budget colour movies which had an epic quality.

 But my first clear memory, from when I was five or six, was of a field trip with my class from the village school to see Disney’s Pinocchio at the Odeon.
 I have two vivid memories of the movie – one of which turns out to be completely false: the first is the sequence inside Monstro the whale, the second is of Pinocchio getting angry and throwing something at Jiminy Cricket, squishing him, with Jiminy returning as a ghostly manifestation of Pinocchio’s conscience.
-I have no idea now where that memory comes from.
+Apparently, that’s what happens in Carlo Collodi’s 1881 children’s novel, but I have no memory of ever reading the book.

 I, like John, Dave and Howard, received some powerful formative experiences from Ray Harryhausen.
 I must have seen The 7th Voyage of Sinbad when I was about four, but my memory conflated it with Jason and the Argonauts, which I saw when I was eight.
 Years later, in seeing Jason again, I was puzzled at the absence of the vividly remembered Cyclops encounter … which, of course, is actually in 7th Voyage.